MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Introduction

 \section{Introduction}

 Audio event detection is not a new challenge for machine perception.
-The term Audio Event Detection (AED) is used for the recognition of sound events in a wide sense, where the set of acoustic events under study is usually defined by the field of application.
-Recently, researchers have proposed several methods for audio event detection in different contexts, e.g., using weak labels, targeting specific audio events, or in challenging signal-to-noise ratio conditions \cite{papadimitriou2020audio, romanov2020development, deshmukh2020multi}.
+The term Audio Event Detection refers to the recognition of sound events in a variety of scenarios.
+Recently, researchers have proposed several methods for audio event detection in different contexts, e.g., using weak labels, targeting specific audio events, or in challenging signal-to-noise ratio conditions \cite{papadimitriou2020audio, deshmukh2020multi}.
 Detection of specific audio events can also be of interest.
 Tasks such as speech or voice activity detection for recognizing the presence of human speech \cite{sohn1999statistical, zhang2015boosting}, or music activity detection \cite{seyerlehner2007automatic, izumitani2008background, de2019exploring, jia2020hierarchical}, have been extensively studied.
 This paper proposes a solution for low-complexity real-time music detection in the presence of speech and background noises.

-Past work in the field typically involved rule-based systems, used relatively small datasets and reduced sets of labels, and assumed simpler event-specific settings for event detection and classification \cite{stowell2015detection, temko2006clear}.
+Past work in the field typically involved rule-based systems, used relatively small datasets and a reduced sets of labels, and assumed simpler event-specific settings for event detection and classification \cite{stowell2015detection, temko2006clear}.

-Google AudioSet~\cite{gemmeke2017audio} is a collection of labels associated with 10-second fragments of YouTube videos.
+Google Audio Set~\cite{gemmeke2017audio} is a collection of labels associated with 10-second fragments of YouTube videos.
 Each video fragment is associated with one or more labels from the ontology of 632 sound categories, and the classification is weakly supervised.
-AudioSet consists of more than two million unique clips, making it the largest publicly available corpus of labeled sounds.
-Public release of the AudioSet data encouraged the development of deep neural networks for audio event detection and classification~\cite{8461392, Kong_2019}.
+Audio Set consists of more than two million unique clips, making it the largest publicly available corpus of labeled sounds.
+The public release of the Audio Set data encouraged the development of deep neural networks for audio event detection and classification~\cite{8461392, Kong_2019}.